Welcome from the Director

 Conway Hall is conveniently located across the street from the Waterloo Train Station, about a 5-minute walk to the River Thames, and a 20-minute walk to Trafalgar Square where the University of Notre Dame's academic building, Fischer Hall, is located.

-Established in 1968, the Notre Dame London Law Program is the oldest study-abroad program run by an American law school and the only yearlong overseas program approved by the American Bar Association.
-Since the program's founding, more than 1,500 budding Notre Dame Lawyers have studied in England to deepen their understanding of the roots of American law, explore international career opportunities, and broaden their perspectives.
+Established in 1968, the Notre Dame London Law Programme is the oldest study-abroad program run by an American law school and the only yearlong overseas program approved by the American Bar Association.
+Since its founding, more than 1,500 budding Notre Dame Lawyers have studied in England to deepen their understanding of the roots of American law, explore international career opportunities, and broaden their perspectives.

-The Law School celebrated the program's 50th anniversary in 2018 with a full year of events at Notre Dame's London Global Gateway.
+The Law School celebrated the London Law Programme's 50th anniversary in 2018 with a full year of events at ND's London Global Gateway.